Section 1. Existence

 Section 13.
 The Treasurer

 The Treasurer shall be custodian of all the Town funds and shall deposit them in such banking institutions as may be designated by the Council.
-The Treasurer shall pay out no money except upon check or warrant countersigned by the President or Secretary and authorized by the Council.
+The Treasurer shall pay out no money except upon check or warrant countersigned by the Mayor or a member of Council and authorized by the Council.
 He shall keep a true, accurate and detailed account of all money received and of all money paid by him, and his books and accounts shall be open to the inspection of the Council at all times.
 He shall make such reports as required by the Council and shall file a bond with corporate surety with the Council for the faithful performance of his duties, in such form and for such amount as the Town Council shall direct.
 He shall have such other powers and perform such other duties as prescribed by this Charter and by the Council.
+81 Del.
+Laws, c.
+262, § 7

 (b) Assistant Treasurer